2022 Last-Minute Year-End Medical Plan StrategiesTax Planning

 This is only the big picture, of course, but here are some planning thoughts:

 - If you earned the credit but failed to claim it in 2019, 2020, or 2021, file an amended return now.

 - If you plan on providing health insurance for your employees and you have not yet done so, you need to hurry so you can earn that 50 percent credit this year.
 On the other hand, you might want to start in 2022 so you have a full year of payments eligible for the credit.

 - The 50 percent tax credit is huge—that’s a great incentive.
 But group health insurance is expensive, and you get the subsidies for two years only.
 After that, you’re on your own, and your cost of group health insurance likely will continue to increase.

 Here are the six medical plan insights from this article:

-- Make sure to claim the federal tax credit equal to 100 percent of required (2020) and voluntary (2021) emergency sick leave and emergency family leave payments.
+- Make sure to file amended returns to claim the federal tax credits equal to 100 percent of required (2020) and voluntary (2021) emergency sick leave and emergency family leave payments.
 It’s likely that you made payments that qualify for the credits.

 - If you want to implement your QSEHRA but have not yet done so, make sure to get that done properly now.
 You are late, so you could suffer that $50-per-employee penalty should you be found out.